Best Apple Arcade games: 29 titles you need to play

 We wouldn’t say mobile gaming has become a cesspit of mindless time-wasters and pay-to-win monetisation, but it sometimes appears to be heading that way.

 Thank Jobs for Apple Arcade.
-Arguably the most exciting thing to come out of Apple’s annual September launch event (sorry iPhone 11), Apple Arcade promises unlimited access to a hundred or so mobile games for the monthly price of a pint of beer.
+Apple Arcade offers unlimited access to a hundred or so mobile games for the monthly price of a pint of beer.
+It still only costs £4.99 a month, yet the game roster has ballooned in size over the ensuing years.

-And these aren’t just any mobile games either.
-These are premium, crafted, fully fleshed out experiences from some of the most talented names in the industry.
+These aren’t just any mobile games either.
+These are premium, crafted experiences from some of the most talented names in the industry.
+Some of them debuted on Apple Arcade, while others are essentially polished-up and fleshed-out examples of pre-existing mobile games.

-There’s a one-month free trial available to all iOS users, so we’d recommend just diving in.
-But if you’d like some tips on where to start with Apple Arcade, check out these ten beauts.
+There’s a one-month free trial available to all iOS users, and a three-month trial for anyone who buys a new Apple gadget, so we’d recommend just diving in.
+But if you’d like some tips on where to start with Apple Arcade, check out these 29 beauts.

 Already tried some?
 Upvote your favourites so we can hunt down the internet’s ultimate Apple Arcade game.